Triscus/EuroshieldGranular/README.md

 ## Known Issues

-*There's still a clicking sound when the playback of a grain stops (I think).
+* There's still a clicking sound when the playback of a grain stops (I think).
 It's clearly audible when using waveforms (e.g. from a VCO) as an audio input.
 Haven't noticed it when using an audio book as the audio source.
-*I used a Teensy 3.5 for this sketch and wasn't able to test it with a Teensy 3.2
+* I used a Teensy 3.5 for this sketch, at the moment I cannot test it with a Teensy 3.2

 ## ToDo